mrubinst757/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-My name is Max Rubinstein, and I'm a PhD student in the [joint Statistics and Public Policy program](http://www.stat.cmu.edu/phd/statheinz) at Carnegie Mellon University.
-I previously worked in health care policy research at Mathematica in Washington, DC.
-My research interests are in statistical and machine learning methods for causal inference in healthcare policy.
-Right now I'm working in developing reweighting estimators for group-level data, and I'm also generally interested in non-parametric estimation of causal effects.
-In my spare time I also enjoy the outdoors (especially the desert southwest) and comedy.
+I'm a PhD student in the [joint Statistics and Public Policy program](http://www.stat.cmu.edu/phd/statheinz) at Carnegie Mellon University.
+My interests are in statistical and machine learning methods for causal inference and health care policy.
+I'm currently working on a project to develop an efficient reweighting estimator for group-level data and applying this to study effects of Medicaid expansion on states that did not expand Medicaid.
+Before coming to Carnegie Mellon I worked in health data analytics at Mathematica in Washington, DC.
+In my spare time I also enjoy the outdoors (especially the desert southwest) and improv comedy.